 The UAE has since committed to taking essential steps to implement the minimum standards mandated by BEPS and consolidate its position as an attractive regional and global destination for foreign direct investment.
-This is considered a significant step for multinational enterprises (MNE’s) to improve their operating structures and understand and adhere to additional compliance and standards of reporting.
+This is a significant step for multinational enterprises (MNEs) to improve their operating structures and understand and adhere to additional compliance and reporting standards.

-Entities that are “tax residents” in the UAE and are a part of a multinational enterprise (MNE) are required to adhere to the requirements of a CbCR submission.
+Entities that are “tax residents” in the UAE are a part of a multinational enterprise (MNE).
+They are required to adhere to the requirements of a CbCR submission.

 The CbCR rules cover MNE groups:

 - With a group turnover of at least Arab Emirate Dirham (AED) 3.15 billion (approximately

 (USD) 857 million) in the financial year immediately before the reporting

 period, from the total accounting reports of that preceding year (i.e., FY18); and

 - If the sole parent entity (UPE) of the MNE group is operating in the UAE; or